awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 ## Pricing<a name="image-builder-pricing"></a>

 There is no cost to use EC2 Image Builder to create custom AMI or container images\.
 However, standard pricing applies for other services that are used in the process\.
 The following list includes the usage of some AWS services that can incur costs when you create, build, store, and distribute your custom AMI or container images, depending on your configuration\.
-+ Launching an Amazon EC2 instance
++ Launching an EC2 instance
 + Storing logs on Amazon S3
 + Validating images with Amazon Inspector
 + Storing Amazon EBS Snapshots for your AMIs